Cuba the Country

 What will my accommodations be like on my tour?

 We utilize hand-picked accommodations in central locations of interest with our trusted partners to ensure that we deliver you the most comfortable and accommodating experience of Cuba.
 These local Bed and Breakfasts (American travelers are required to stay in Cuban BnBs by law) are all operated by a Cuban host or host family.
 Many of the homes are mid-1800s classic-style Cuban homes with ornate columns and decorations.
 Some are more modern with a stylish Cuban touch.
 In each, you will enjoy the space of a private room with a private bathroom and air conditioner.
 You will also receive an immaculate Cuban breakfast in your BnB each morning, served by your host.
-To view photos of a few of our partner BnBs, visit our Cuban BnB page.
+To view photos of a few of our partner BnBs, visit Our Valued BnBs in Cuba page.
 If you would like to upgrade your housing, please contact us.

 Can I upgrade the accommodations for my tour?